v-inmar/jwt-auth-actix-web/README.md

 docker compose down --volumes --remove-orphans
 ```

-Docker will handle the networking between the too services (app and db)
+Docker will handle the networking between the two services (app and db)